- Purchase the complete Expat Arrivals Thailand Guide (PDF)

 Thailand is known for its white-sand beaches, delicious foods, and friendly people.
-Tourists and expats alike flock to Thailand for these reasons, but expats deciding to permanently reside in the land of smiles may have a couple of queries that need answering before they can comfortably jump into their new lives.
+Tourists and expats alike flock to the country for these reasons, but expats deciding to permanently reside in the land of smiles may have a couple of queries that need answering before they can comfortably jump into their new lives.
 Here are a few of the most frequently asked questions about expat life in Thailand.

 How safe is Thailand?